 Exotic materials such as carbon fibre are not allowed anywhere.
 The choices for the hull, are timber or fibreglass with aluminium also allowed for the keel.
 Above deck level, exotic materials for spars, groovy masts etc. are again not allowed.
-The principal is low cost, easily available, entry level appropriate – a simple low tech boat.
+The principal is low cost, easily available, entry level appropriate – a simple low cost / low tech boat.

 Several members have built 60 inch and 26 inch variants to join the original 30 inch packing case prototype which they sail on special days.

 We have members who have assembled multiple Dragon Force boats so ask around if you need advice or help.
 There's also experience with patching the cracks they are prone to while we all wait for a heavy duty model more able to withstand lake rather than pond sailing.